-An occupational first aid certificate will give you a big advantage if you are looking for work in the adventure tourism industry, in the mines or oilfields.
+An occupational first aid certificate will give you a big advantage if you are looking for work in the adventure tourism industry, in the mines, or in oilfields.
 It’s a mandatory requirement for most jobs.

-You have a better chance of finding a job at one of the many orchards in British Columbia.
-Most seasonal jobs offered at orchards are hard work; kneeling, crouching and lifting heavy boxes for minimum wage.
+You have a better chance of finding a job at one of the many orchards in southern British Columbia.
+Most seasonal jobs offered at orchards are hard work.
+Be ready for kneeling, crouching, and lifting heavy boxes for minimum wage.
 Make sure you get all the details of a job before accepting it.

 Links for you to check out:

 Canadian Ski resorts depend on seasonal workers from overseas.
-What could be better working at a ski resort and save up some cash during the long Canadian winter?
+What could be better working at a ski resort and saving up some cash during the long Canadian winter?
 Once the season closes you will be ready to hit the road and explore Canada during its best time of year.
-Most of the ski resorts have a job section on their website where you can apply.
+Most ski resorts have a job section on their website where you can apply.

 - Whistler Blackcomb, Whistler, BC

 - Lake Louise Mountain Resort, Banff National Park, Alberta